Eating disorders

 Only doctors or psychotherapists can make a reliable diagnosis.
 For an initial self-assessment, the following warning signs indicate an eating disorder:

-On the psychenet website, you can take a self-test.
-The questions can give you a clue as to whether you have an eating disorder
+You can take a self-test on the psychenet website.
+The questions can give you a clue as to whether you have an eating disorder.

 Are eating disorders dangerous for me?

 Yes, eating disorders have very serious consequences.
-Continuous starvation leads to severe nutrient deficiencies.
-Severe obesity is also unhealthy.
-Both can cause permanent damage to your body: These include blood pressure disorders, fainting, hormonal imbalances, cycle disorders up to the absence of menstruation in girls, permanently damaged organs and depression.
+Constant starvation leads to severe nutrient deficiencies.
+Being severely overweight is also unhealthy.
+Both can cause permanent damage to your body: This includes blood pressure disorders, fainting, hormonal imbalances, menstrual cycle disorders and even the absence of menstruation in girls, permanently damaged organs and depression.

 How do I get out of an eating disorder?

-Few sufferers manage to get out of eating disorders on their own.
-That is why it is absolutely important that you get help as early as possible to get out of secrecy.
-Your chances of recovery are greater the sooner you admit to a possible eating disorder and begin therapy.
+Only very few people manage to get out of an eating disorder on their own.
+That's why it's so important to get help as early as possible in order to come out of the closet.
+The sooner you admit to a possible eating disorder and start therapy, the better your chances of recovery.

 Where can I find help?

-The first step is to confide in someone to find out if you have an eating disorder.
-If you don't feel comfortable talking to your parents or another trusted person about the issue, it's best to turn to a specialized counseling center.
+The first step is to confide in someone to find out if you are suffering from an eating disorder.
+If you don't want to talk to your parents or another trusted person about the issue, it's best to contact a special counseling center.
 Here you will meet trained professionals with whom you can talk openly and without bias about your difficulties.
-You can also do this online and anonymously on the Internet.
-The counseling is free of charge and absolutely confidential.
+You can also do this online and anonymously on the internet.
+Counseling is free of charge and completely confidential.